zognin/tp/docs/DeveloperGuide.md

     1. Test case: `list-r abc`
        <br>Expected: Recipe bookmarks list displays all recipes.

+### Exiting the program

+1. Exit the application
+    1. Prerequisite: Application is running.
+    1. Test case: `exit`
+       <br>Expected: Application window immediately closes.
+Data is saved to the json file.

 ### Saving data and Editing the data file

 1. Dealing with missing data files